By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

 Single-wall polycarbonate is also inferior to glass in terms of light transmission.
 About 94-96% of light passes through single-wall polycarbonate, while 97-98% of light goes through horticultural glass.
 Single-wall polycarbonate is not ideal for growers because the material is flammable, making it difficult to insure.

-Polyethylene is inexpensive and lightweight, making it easy to use.
+Polyethylene film is inexpensive and lightweight, making it easy to use.
 The polyethylene (poly) film is typically made of one or two layers.
-Oxygen and carbon dioxide can pass through the poly film because it is porous, allowing plants to breathe in a tightly sealed greenhouse.
+Oxygen and carbon dioxide can pass through this greenhouse film because it is porous, allowing plants to breathe in a tightly sealed greenhouse.

 Fiberglass Reinforced Plastic (FRP) is another good option for your greenhouse.
 FRP scatters sunlight, providing good diffusion and light transmission throughout your greenhouse, and can last up to 10 years.
 The panels of fiberglass have an R-value of 0.89, which is slightly better than glass.
 However, UV rays break down the fiberglass over time, making the cover brittle.
 To maintain the strength of your fiberglass panels, you need to apply a new UV coating every few years.